hapax/hapax.github.io/assets/chandra.md

-We assume basic Newtonian mechanics (kinetic energy and momentum) and the law of gravitation, as well as some familiarity with "old school" quantum mechanics (the Bohr model and de Broglie wavelength), though we introduce the required concepts briefly.
+We assume basic Newtonian mechanics (kinetic energy and momentum) and the law of gravitation, as well as some familiarity with "old school" quantum mechanics (the Bohr model and de Broglie wavelength), though we introduce the required concepts, albeit briefly.
 On the math side, we use vector notation and need to know how to calculate a vector's length.